 Configure the Audio Mixer

 Next, you’ll need to verify that the audio in the “Audio Mixer” window is properly configured.
-When you added (and named) your video capture device, you also added an audio source with the same name, which now shows up in your Audio Mixer.
-Mine is named “VHS Capture.”
-Any sources besides “VHS Capture” should be muted by sliding the volume slider all the way to the left.
-The “VHS Capture” slider should have levels showing when you have your VCR playing.
+Any sources besides “VHS Audio” should be muted by sliding the volume slider all the way to the left.
+The “VHS Audio” slider should have levels showing when you have your VCR playing.
 Any other sources should not show any levels (especially “Desktop Audio”).

 Start to Record!